Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There are two types of cancer vaccines:

 Preventive vaccines help protect a healthy person from getting cancer.
 They target certain types of infection that can lead to cancer.
-For instance, a vaccine has been made to help prevent human papilloma virus (HPV).
+For instance, a shot has been made against the human papilloma virus (HPV).
 This virus can cause cervical cancer.
+Another vaccine stops hepatitis B (HBV) infection.
+HBV can lead to liver cancer.

 Treatment vaccines are given to a person who has cancer.
-Their focus is to help the immune system detect cancer cells and destroy them.
+They help the immune system spot cancer cells and kill them.
 This may help keep cancer cells from growing and spreading.
 It may also stop cancer from coming back.
-A new treatment vaccine may help treat prostate cancer in certain cases.
+There is one approved vaccine that may help treat advanced prostate cancer.
+But it does not prevent or cure the cancer.
+Many other treatment vaccines are still in early research stages for other types of cancer.

-Cancer vaccines may cause side effects.
-These may include:
+Cancer vaccines may cause side effects, such as:

-Problems at the injection site (bleeding, infection, redness, pain, swelling)
+Problems at the place of a shot (bleeding, infection, redness, pain, swelling)

 Itching or rash